sindresorhus/awesome-scifi/readme.md

 #### [Moon](http://www.imdb.com/title/tt1182345/) (2009) [8.0]

-> Astronaut Sam Bell has a quintessentially personal encounter toward the end of his three-year stint on the Moon, where he, working alongside his computer, GERTY, sends back to Earth parcels of a resource that has helped diminish our planet's power problems.
+> Astronaut Sam Bell has a quintessentially personal encounter toward the end of his three-year stint on the Moon, where he, working alongside his computer, GERTY, sends back to Earth parcels of a resource that has helped diminish our planet’s power problems.

 #### [Oblivion](http://www.imdb.com/title/tt1483013/) (2013) [7.0]

 A post-apocalyptic movie, starring Tom Cruise as Jack Harper (Tech 49) and Andrea Riseborough as Victoria (Vica).
 Jack has a lot of questions, Vica shrugs them off, and then, they get answered and Jack can barely live with it!
 Beuatifully shot! - [@icyflame](https://github.com/icyflame)

-> A veteran assigned to extract Earth's remaining resources begins to question what he knows about his mission and himself.
+> A veteran assigned to extract Earth’s remaining resources begins to question what he knows about his mission and himself.

 #### [Paprika](http://www.imdb.com/title/tt0851578/) (2006) [7.7]

-> When a machine that allows therapists to enter their patients' dreams is stolen, all hell breaks loose.
+> When a machine that allows therapists to enter their patients’ dreams is stolen, all hell breaks loose.
 Only a young female therapist can stop it: Paprika.

 #### [Predestination](http://www.imdb.com/title/tt2397535/) (2014) [7.5]